-- · Lease and sale of land; - Sale of buildings; - Lease of buildings when the lease duration exceeds two months (except accommodation in hotels and vacancy residences), unless the lessor opts for the lease to be subject to VAT; - Financial services; - Certain services rendered by not-for-profit organizations; - Educational services rendered by private and public educational institutions; - · Postal services; - Certain supplies in connection with oil exploration (upon conditions); - Supply of newspapers, magazines and books of any kind; - Newspaper printing services, as well as the supply of advertising when rendered from electronic and printed media; - Supply of services relating to gambling activities, casinos and horse racing venues;
+- · Lease and sale of land: - · Sale of buildings; - Lease of buildings when the lease duration exceeds two months (except accommodation in hotels and vacancy residences), unless the lessor opts for the lease to be subject to VAT; - Financial services: - Certain services rendered by not-for-profit organizations: - Educational services rendered by private and public educational institutions;

-- Supply of services performed outside Albania by a taxable person whose place of activity or residence is in Albania; - Donation of goods made to alleviate natural or social disasters under certain conditions; - Import and local supply of goods made, iron or steel which are used as raw materials in the construction of hydropower plants; - Import of machinery and equipment used in the implementation of investment contracts with a value equal to or higher than ALL 50 million; - Import of machinery and equipment used in the inward processing industry and agribusiness sectors regardless of investment value; - Import of machinery by persons subject to the local tax on small businesses, for the purpose of performing production activity.
+- · Postal services: - Certain supplies in connection with oil exploration (upon conditions); - Supply of newspapers, magazines and books of any kind; - Newspaper printing services, as well as the supply of advertising when rendered from electronic and printed media; - Supply of services relating to gambling activities, casinos and horse racing venues; - Supply of services performed outside Albania by a taxable person whose place of activity or residence is in Albania; - Donation of goods made to alleviate natural or social disasters under certain conditions; - Import and local supply of iron and cement used as raw materials in the construction of hydropower plants; - Import of machinery and equipment used in the implementation of investment contracts with a value equal to or higher than ALL 50 million; - Import of machinery and equipment used in the inward processing industry and agribusiness sectors regardless of investment value; - Import of machinery by persons subject to the local tax on small businesses, for the purpose of performing production activity. - Supply of medicines and health services provided by public and private institutions (effective from 1 April, 2014).

 The VAT rate is 20%.
-Exports of goods and services and supplies relating to international transport and telecommunications are zero-rated.
-Medicines and medical services are subject to a reduced VAT rate of 10%.
+Exports of goods and supplies relating to international transport and telecommunications are zero-rated.